zfaustk/KHGraphDB/CONTRIBUTING.md

 - Prefix is a snapshot.
 Lease fences a writer.
 CRC drops a torn tail.
 - Type may mark a key as content.
 The index refuses it.
 - A stub is a far title.
 Hydrate from home in this process.
-- A transaction clones the arena.
+- A transaction keeps an inverse.
 Drop rolls back.
+- MATCH is `ask`.
+A write is `run`.
 - `cargo test` is the gate.

 Do not add C# 6.
 Do not flatten Type into a string.